-Based on your physical parameters and hormonal or menstrual response, your gynecologist may put you on either a combination pill or a progestin-only pill course.
+Based on your physical parameters and hormonal or menstrual response, your gynaecologist may put you on either a combination pill or a progestin-only pill course.
 The response to different pill regimens is subjective for different women, and compliance for these medications is the best tool to decide which type of OCP is best suited for you.

 How Safe Are Birth Control Pills?

 Generally, oral contraceptive pills are safe for most women with no existing medical conditions or long-term medications.
-However, there are certain conditions in which your doctor would adjust the dose or might advise another method of contraception to avoid side effects and drug-drug interactions.
+However, there are certain conditions in which your doctor would adjust the dose or might advise another method of contraception to avoid side effects and drug interactions.

-Following is a list of conditions and medications in which case you might have to avoid OCPs;
+Following is a list of conditions and medications in which case you might have to avoid OCPs:

 - Long bone fractures, morbid obesity, stroke, or bedridden conditions, predisposing to venous thrombosis in the lower limbs.

-- Hereditary coagulation disorders
+- Hereditary coagulation disorders.

-- Long-standing or complicated hypertension or diabetes mellitus
+- Long-standing or complicated hypertension or diabetes mellitus.

-- Connective tissue diseases, like systemic lupus erythematosus
+- Connective tissue diseases, like systemic lupus erythematosus.

-- Hepatic or liver malignancy, chronic liver disease
+- Hepatic or liver malignancy, chronic liver disease.

-- Patients on long-term warfarin, or anti-epileptic drugs
+- Patients on long-term warfarin, or anti-epileptic drugs.